 The LCD screen is a small screen that flips out from the camera so you can see what is filmed.
 It will be better if the screen will be a removable one and that you can rotate it down (if you pick up the camera to shoot from above) and vice versa.
 In addition, it should be possible to watch through a viewfinder.
 Sometimes it is more convenient and more accurate.

-You don’t want to end up with a camera that will make your post-editing stage long and expensive, that’s why, before you buy a video camera, you’ll need to check if the files that the camera produces are such that video editors can easily insert into their editing software without conversion?
+You don’t want to end up with a camera that will make your post-editing stage long and expensive, that’s why, before you buy a video camera, you’ll need to check if the files that the camera produces are such that video editors can easily insert into their editing software without conversion.
 Conversion of the files might mean losing some quality and time.
+Go to our Film Editing Online Course to read the lesson about conversion files.
 Some cameras have a convert software you can download from the website that does a good conversion for specific video editing software.

 I hope this helps you.
 You can figure out that buying a video camera is a step that has to be done carefully.
 Sometimes it’s the little bugs in the camera that can create an ongoing frustration later.
 I really recommend reading the reviews of every camera you plan to buy.